 Can I log into the Trial clone instance and make changes?

 No, the trial instance is for front-end review only and access to the WordPress admin of the site is restricted.

 What plan level is the Trial instance running on?

 Trial instances are launched on the $10 Lightsail plan.
 More information on plan types can be found here: https://aws.amazon.com/lightsail/pricing/.
-On production licenses the initial migration is also launched on the $10 plan but users are free from there to scale up/down as they wish
+On production licences the initial migration is also launched on the $10 plan but users are free to scale up/down as they wish

 მონაწილეები & დეველოპერები

 “WP on AWS” ღია პროგრამული უზრუნველყოფაა. შემდეგმა ადამიანებმა წვილი შეიტანეს მის განვითარებაში.მონაწილეები

 - fix – #10 updates to error handling